fixie/fixie/lib/README.md

-The *.nuspec files in this folder were originally created with the following commands, and then manually edited to package their respective DLLs:
+The *.nuspec file in this folder was originally created with the following command, and then manually edited to package its DLL:

 	..\tools\NuGet.exe spec TestDriven.Framework
-	..\tools\NuGet.exe spec Microsoft.VisualStudio.TestPlatform.ObjectModel

-From those nuspec files, the nupkg files can be regenerated with the following commands:
+From that nuspec file, the nupkg file can be regenerated with the following command:

     ..\tools\NuGet.exe pack TestDriven.Framework.nuspec
-    ..\tools\NuGet.exe pack Microsoft.VisualStudio.TestPlatform.ObjectModel.nuspec

-Because the root nuget.config lists this folder as a package source, these packages can be referenced by projects in the solution.
+Because the root nuget.config lists this folder as a package source, this package can be referenced by projects in the solution.